Priscilla Richman

-Priscilla Richman (formerly Priscilla Richman Owen) (born October 4, 1954) is an American lawyer and jurist serving as the chief United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
-She was previously a justice of the Texas Supreme Court.
+Priscilla Richman (formerly Priscilla Richman Owen; born October 4, 1954) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+She served as Chief Judge of that court from 2019 to 2024.
+She was previously a justice of the Supreme Court of Texas from 1995 to 2005.

 Early life and education

 Priscilla Richman was born in Palacios, Texas.
 Her earliest years were spent on her family's farm in Collegeport.
 She later grew up and went to school in Waco.
 She worked part-time during high school and college at her stepfather's insurance company.
 During summers, she returned to Collegeport, working in rice fields and herding cattle.

 Richman started college at the University of Texas at Austin and later transferred to Baylor University to be near her family in Waco.
 She earned a Bachelor of Arts degree, cum laude, from Baylor.
 She then went to Baylor Law School, where she became editor of the Baylor Law Review and graduated cum laude in 1977, receiving a Juris Doctor.
 From among approximately 400 examinees, at age 23, she received the highest score on the December 1977 Texas bar examination.